 - Sail Maine – Corporate Challenge Committee, 2012-present

-- Successfully represented property owners in Kennebunkport in defeating a multi-million dollar lawsuit instigated by the Town, State, and over 150 other local landowners that sought to take client’s property for public use without compensation through a prescriptive easement.
+- Successfully represented property owners in Kennebunkport before the Maine Supreme Court in defeating a multi-million dollar lawsuit instigated by the Town, State, and over 150 other local landowners that sought to take client’s property for public use without compensation through a prescriptive easement.
 Almeder v.
 Town of Kennebunkport, 2014 ME 12.

 - Represented shoreland property owners in overturning municipal decision permitting neighbor’s activities that infringed on client’s riparian rights.
 White v.
 Town of Naples, AP-12-63 (Order 12/19/13).